 GoDaddy Customer Support

-GoDaddy has put obvious priority on their phone support, placing the number at the top of their website.
-If you prefer speaking with a live person, you may favor this service.
-Other contact methods however are not so useful, where the option for live chat is somewhat buried and not always available.
+GoDaddy has put an obvious priority on their phone support, placing the number at the top of their website.
+If you prefer speaking with a live person, you may favour this service.
+Other contact methods, however, are not so useful, where the option for live chat is somewhat buried and not always available.
 It seems to consistently disappear at random intervals, replaced with vague text that simply states “Unavailable – Please Call”.
 For those less inclined to sit through automated message prompts, this can be a major deterrent.

 HostGator Customer Support

-HostGator on the other hand favors their Live Chat service, with multiple buttons to start a conversation on every page.
+HostGator, on the other hand, favours their Live Chat service, with multiple buttons to start a conversation on every page.
 Their operators are quick to respond, knowledgeable of their services and seem genuinely happy to assist.
 Better yet, both Live Chat and Phone Support are available 24/7, meaning you can reach them through any means should the need arise.